jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 * **Missinginess that depends on unobserved predictors**: missing data are informative, will bias results
 * **Missingness that depends on missing value**: censoring

 It is generally impossible to know whether data is really missing at random or it is due to unobserved predictors.
-We generally make assumptions or check with other studies.
+The best alternative is to make assumptions or check with other studies.

-We cannot deal statistically with missing data.
+Missing data cannot be dealt with statistically.
 It is important to note that data is missing and interpret results with this taken into account.

-With missing data, there are a number of things we can do to proceed with analysis
+With missing data, there are a number of things that can be done to proceed with analysis

 * Complete-case analysis: drop all cases with missing data
 * Available-case analysis: study different subsets of data where data is fully available